wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 ## Introduction

-In the introductory lesson, you learned about the WordPress REST API, and how it allows you to interact with your WordPress site using HTTP requests.
+The WordPress REST API provides a uniform interface for interacting with the data in a WordPress site.

-In this lesson, you'll learn how to use the WP REST API to interact with the data in your WordPress site.
+In this lesson, you'll learn how to use the WP REST API to fetch data from your WordPress site.

-You'll discover two internal options for making REST API requests, and then use a GET request to retrieve some public custom post type data, to display on your website.
+You'll discover three internal options for making REST API requests, and then use them to perform a GET request to retrieve some public custom post type data.

 ## The Bookstore plugin